boweichen/DSML/README.md

-## Note
+This list of resources was primarily intended to support the final-year CS undergraduate students at the University of Lincoln to construct their portfolio of data science knowledge and skills, where I taught courses *Data Science Techniques and Tools* and *Algorithms for Data Mining*.
+I keep this list as the extended reading for the MSc elective courses which I teach at business schools and/or summer school programmes.

-This list of resources was primarily intended to support the CS undergraduate students at the University of Lincoln to construct their portfolio of data science knowledge and skills, where I taught courses *Data Science Techniques and Tools* and *Algorithms for Data Mining*.
-I am keeping this list for the new elective course *Data Science for Marketing Analytics*, which I will teach at the Adam Smith Business School of the University of Glasgow in the 2018-2019 academic year.
-The list will be further updated in the coming months.
+I will keep updating the list.
 Due to my limited knowledge, the contents are baised towards some specific fields and many good materials may not be included.
-If you think I have left something out that should be included in the list, any of your contributions is welcome and please get in touch with me at [bowei.chen@glasgow.ac.uk](bowei.chen@glasgow.ac.uk).
+If you think I have left something out that should be included in the list, any of your contributions is welcome and please get in touch with me at [Bowei.Chen@glasgow.ac.uk](Bowei.Chen@glasgow.ac.uk).

-## List of Machine Learning and Data Science Resources
+## Reading List of Machine Learning and Data Science Resources

 ### Probability and Statistics
 - Geoffrey Grimmett, David Stirzaker. *Probability And Random Processes*, Oxford University Press, 2001